00:00:02 The IIA

 So that will give you an entire scope of audits that you can perhaps do from a regulatory angle.

-If your organization belongs to California, and if you want to do something related in the privacy space, then CCPA, CPRA laws will apply.
+If your organization belongs to California, and if you want to do something related in the privacy space, then CCPA, CPRA,

 So understanding what your regulatory environment is and what your organization is going to be subject to is the first bucket of questions you need to answer and the first tranche of audit plan that you will start obtaining.